-But we love the overall message the movie carries, which is teamwork, makes the dream work.
+Nonetheless, we love the overall message the movie carries, which is teamwork makes the dream work.
 The dream was to defeat Thanos and get back all the infinity stones, and that was accomplished.
-I am sad to see the end of an Era, for these set of Avengers.
-Marvel Cinematic Universe has done a fantastic job over the past 11 years since their first movie premiered.
-And I can’t wait to see what next they have brewing for us.
+I am sad to see the end of an Era for this set of Avengers.
+Marvel Cinematic Universe has done a fantastic job over the past 11 years since their first movie premiered, and I can’t wait to see what next they have brewing for us.

 This movie is showing in all cinemas, worldwide.